 The Color Configuration Wizard is used to configure the color characteristics of the currently selected Picture Mode.
-There are 5 Picture Modes that can be selected and configured using either the MultiProfiler software or the On Screen Display (OSD) controls.
+There are 5 Picture Modes that can be configured and selected either using the MultiProfiler software, or using the On Screen Display (OSD) controls.